comet-cc/CCA-Evaluation/README.md

 # Build & Evaluate Arm CCA

 This respository aims to provide a comprehensive, easy-to-use platform to build and simulate Arm CCA software stack.
 Instructions to build all necessary components as well as customizations are provided.
-TO emulate the hardware, we use
+To emulate the hardware, we use
 ([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)), a free platform provided by Arm that emulates Armv9-A architecture.
-Further instructions is to measure the overhead of running workloads within Arm CCA, using Arm tracing tools used in conjunction with FVP.
+Further guide is provided to measure the overhead of running workloads within Arm CCA.
+We use Arm tracing tools in conjuction with FVP to measure number of instructions executed by FVP's core during execution of the target workload.

 ## 1-Initilization
 Download git and set up yout a git account on the platfrom